rubensamarojr/polymps/README.md

 ## Output
 This code writes pvd (header file) and corresponding vtu files as output.
 Look in the **output** directory.
-You can visualize them by open the pvd file with [Paraview](https://www.paraview.org) :eyeglasses:.
+You can visualize them by open the pvd file with [Paraview](https://www.paraview.org) :eyes:.

 ## Directories